CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (3) Fiduciary funds.

-(d) Under the modified accrual basis of accounting, transactions shall be classified by fund and for:
+(d) Under the modified accrual basis, transactions shall be classified by fund and for:

 (1) Revenue by revenue source;